daniel8lopes/omnia3/docs/pages/omnia3/Authorization/omnia3_authorizationmanagement.md

 #### Roles

 By default, every tenant has only one Role, named *Administration*.
-This role has cannot be removed and it has, by default, associated the user responsible for the tenant creation.
+This role cannot be removed and it has, by default, associated the user responsible for the tenant creation.
 Other users can be added to this *Role*.

 If needed, new Roles can be created to grant a set of policies to a group of users